On Cancer, Grief and Motherhood

 PUBLISHED July 24, 2018

 Sometimes life seems too perfect.
 Stars align, and things seem to just go your way.
-Tragedy and misfortune are the farthest things from your mind – until they aren’t.
+Tragedy and misfortune are the furthest things from your mind – until they aren’t.

 My love and I set a wedding date of Oct.
 28, 2017.
 We thought about a beautiful, fall wedding in the state of Florida, where signs of autumn are few and far between.
 We decided to have fewer than 100 people — friends and family who were as happy for us as we were.
 We chose a beautiful hotel with a rooftop location where our guests could see the sunset and enjoy an open bar.
 This was our plan, and we obsessively checked the weather report for days leading up to our nuptials.
 Clear skies and a comfortable high of 70 degrees was the forecast.
 This was going to be a day to remember for the rest of our lives.